Next: Editing and debugging formulas, Previous: Column formulas, Up: The spreadsheet [Contents][Index]

 function is combined with other Emacs Lisp functions.

-If the ranges used in these functions contain empty fields, the E
+If the ranges used in these functions contain empty fields, the E mode

 for the formula should usually be specified: otherwise empty fields will not be

-which can, for example, result
+included in S-LIST and/or R-LIST which can, for example, result

-in an incorrect mapping from an element of S-LIST
+in an incorrect mapping from an element of S-LIST to the corresponding

-element of R-LIST
+element of R-LIST.

 These three functions can be used to implement associative arrays, count matching cells, rank results, group data etc. For practical examples see this tutorial on Worg.